 - Your new immigration application is for a course over six months long AND

 - Your dependants already have Tier 4 Dependant or Student Dependant visas AND

 - You apply for immigration permission at the same time as your dependant

-If you require further details about making visa extension applications or dependant applications for your husband, wife or children, please contact the International Student Welfare Team for advice.
+If you require further details about making visa extension applications or dependant applications for your husband, wife or children, please contact the Global Student Advisory Service for advice.

 What happens when my visa has been issued?